reifjulian/reifjulian.github.io/_pages/guide.md

 ## Version control systems

 Version control systems such as Git and SVN are powerful and absolutely necessary for large software development collaborations.
 I myself use GitHub when developing my [software packages](https://github.com/reifjulian/).
-However, these systems are often unnecessary for academic analyses, in part because these analyses usually "end" after publication.
+However, I personally find these systems unnecessary for academic analyses with a small number of coauthors and which are expected to end after publication.
 If you're interested in version control, I recommend checking out [Grant McDermott's Git slides](https://raw.githack.com/uo-ec607/lectures/master/02-git/02-Git.html#1).

 # Organizing the project